dont-copy-my-skins/dont-copy-my-skins/README.md

 ─────────────

-Please take **EXTREME** caution when interacting with me.
+Please take **EXTRA** caution when interacting with me.
 I'm very snappy and unneccessarily aggressive at times.

 ───────────── ☆ ────────────────